nezticle/buildroot-rpi/README.md

 toolchain, rootfs and kernel for the Raspberry Pi.
 It also includes Qt5 WebKit and Gstreamer libraries / plugins.

-Snowshoe (http://www.snowshoe.cc/) browser is installed by default.
+Snowshoe (http://www.snowshoe.cc/) and "wktst" browsers are installed by default.

 Dependencies
 ------------